 - With this move, the League is once again playing an important role in student life on campus.
 In fact, the League Underground was voted the best place to catch a cheap, live show by the Michigan Daily.

 - In 1996 a volunteer organization, called Friends of the League, was formed to help support the mission of the Michigan League.
-Today the Michigan League has banquet and meeting rooms, a catering service, a gift shop, an inn and dining facilities, and hosts a variety of student programs and services.
+Today the Michigan League has banquet and meeting rooms, fantastic catering, a convenience store, an inn and several eateries, and hosts a variety of student programs and services.